 The architectural team of Rai Y. Okamoto and Van Bourg/Nakamura, was selected by the SFRA from a list of consultants drafted by the UCJC to prepare concept plans envisioning a new "villagescale" development and a community center for Nihonmachi.
-Okamoto and Van Bourg/Nakamura's urban design study for
+Okamoto and Van Bourg/Nakamura's urban design study for Nihonmachi describes "the wishes of the local citizens" for an environment characterized by an "intimate scale of buildings and spaces."

-Back cover (left) and page from a SFRA pamphlet, "Rehabilitation Western Addition Area 2," produced in September 1966 and distributed to owners and residents (San Francisco Public Library History Contor)
+Back cover (left) and page from a SFRA pamphlet, "Rehabilitation Western Addition Area 2," produced in September 1966 and distributed to owners and residents (San Francisco Public Library History Center)

-^{97 &}quot;Ilene Lelchuk, "Japantown 'renewal' leaves scars," San Francisco Examiner, May 8, 2000.
+&lt;sup>101 "Ilene Lelchuk, "Japantown 'renewal' leaves scars," San Francisco Examiner, May 8, 2000.